 Temperature – Optimum growing temperature for cowpea (lobia) is 25- 37°C.

 Water – Cowpea requires regular watering during the growing season, try not to get the leaves wet; Keep the soil moist in dry weather.

 Common pests and diseases – Certain insects such as aphids, spider mites, bean beetles, and leafhoppers are commonly found in cowpea plants; and some diseases such as powdery mildew and Fusarium wilt infect plants.
-Use organic insecticides Neem Oil to avoid these insects and stay free from diseases
+Use organic insecticide neem oil to avoid these insects and stay free from diseases

-Lobia or Cowpea will start flowering within 4-5 weeks after the visible vine.
+- Lobia or Cowpea will start flowering within 4-5 weeks after the visible vine.
 Cowpea plant flowers are self-pollinating; there is no need for insects or wind to pollinate.
-Pods will mature within 10-15 days after flowering.

-- Cowpea will take about 50 to 90 days for harvest.
+- Cowpeas will take about 50 to 90 days to harvest.

 Cowpea Special Features

 - Common name - Southern peas, black-eyed peas,

 - Hindi Name - Barbati, Lobia (बरबटी, लोबिया)

 - Height – 3 to 8 feet